yogeshojha/rengine/README.md

 ![](https://user-images.githubusercontent.com/17223002/86753221-8c815880-c05d-11ea-816b-9c2dce11335a.png)

-Of course, at this point in time, reNgine does not give the best of the best result compared other tools, but reNgine has certainly minimal efforts.
+Of course, at this point, reNgine does not give the best of the best result compared to other tools, but reNgine has certainly minimal efforts.
 Also, I am continuously adding new features.
 You may help me on this journey by creating a PR filled with new features and bug fixes.
 Please have a look at the [Contributing](#contributing) section before doing so.

 ## Getting Started